Churchill Theatre–Community Building

-The Churchill Theatre–Community Building is a historic movie theater located at Church Hill, Queen Anne's County, Maryland, United States.
+The Churchill Theatre–Community Building was an historic movie theater located at Church Hill, Queen Anne's County, Maryland, United States.
 It is a large two-story stucco building constructed in 1929 by the town government as a community hall, and was first used as a movie theatre in 1936.
 The present Art Deco entrance and interior features were installed after a fire in 1944.
 It continued to serve as a movie theater until 1982.

+CHT produces 4-5 full scale productions each year, including at least one musical.
+The theater has open seating for up to 140 patrons.

 The Churchill Theatre–Community Building was listed on the National Register of Historic Places in 2000.